codecraft26/DocSense-RAG/README.md

 # Query
 curl -G "http://127.0.0.1:8000/query" --data-urlencode "q=What is this document about?"

+# Streamed query (Server-Sent Events)
+# Note: --no-buffer helps show events as they arrive; some shells/binaries auto-buffer
+curl --no-buffer -N -G "http://127.0.0.1:8000/query_stream" --data-urlencode "q=What is this document about?"
 ```

 ## Project Structure
 ```
 app/
   main.py       # FastAPI app, Weaviate v4 client, endpoints
-  index.html    # Simple UI for upload and query
+  index.html    # Simple UI for upload and query (now with streaming via EventSource)

 docker-compose.yml # Weaviate (>= 1.27.x) with gRPC exposed
 ```